 - Classroom Teaching Tools

-Many digital magazine archives come equipped with a search function so that specific areas of research can be found quickly and efficiently.
+The digital magazine archives come equipped with a search function so that specific areas of research can be found quickly and efficiently.
 This removes the difficulty some students face in finding relevant material for their studies.
 Again this also boosts independence as they learn to find relevant and appropriate information.

 - IP authentication

 IP authenticated access means that all staff and students in the school can use the resource without being required to log in with a username and password.
-The benefits of this system are obvious; it allows an unlimited amounts of users to access the resource simultaneously, as well as encouraging discussion and usage because of the availability.
+The benefits of this system are obvious; it allows an unlimited amount of users to access the resource simultaneously.

 - Remote Access